Track 12: CT Passenger Stations, B-BO

 BLUE HILLS [CW, 1871]

-This was an obscure station stop two miles north of Hartford Union Station.
-It was not mentioned in the pre-opening list of stations [HDC/12/14/1871/02] but it was on the opening day list [HDC/12/21/1871/02] and, on the timetable of the same date shown here, it appears as a flag stop, like HOSKINS and CANTON.
+This was an obscure stop in HARTFORD two miles north of Union Station, shown by the red arrow on the current day map at [1].
+It was not mentioned in the pre-opening list of stations but it was on the opening day list and on the 12/21 timetable at [2] it appears as a flag stop, like HOSKINS and CANTON.
 The map to the left shows the approximate location.
-No other historical reference or representation has been found.
+No other historical reference or representation has been found and how long it was used is unknown.
+[REFS: HDC/12/14/1871/02; HDC/12/21/1871/02][rev121816]

-This was an obscure station stop two miles north of Hartford Union Station.
-It was not mentioned in the pre-opening list of stations [HDC/12/14/1871/02] but it was on the opening day list [HDC/12/21/1871/02] and, on the timetable of the same date shown here, it appears as a flag stop, like HOSKINS and CANTON.
+This was an obscure stop in HARTFORD two miles north of Union Station, shown by the red arrow on the current day map at [1].
+It was not mentioned in the pre-opening list of stations but it was on the opening day list and on the 12/21 timetable at [2] it appears as a flag stop, like HOSKINS and CANTON.
 The map to the left shows the approximate location.
-No other historical reference or representation has been found.
+No other historical reference or representation has been found and how long it was used is unknown.
+[REFS: HDC/12/14/1871/02; HDC/12/21/1871/02][rev121816]

 BOARDMANS BRIDGE [HRR, c1873?]